Monday, November 30, 2015

 There is actual footage from the time to tell this story with

 Surprisingly, this historical subject caught the attention of some filmmakers at American PBS, who decided to make a documentary about it called "The Storm That Swept Mexico."
 (Because it was made for an American network, it is in English; and when it interviews people speaking Spanish, it uses English subtitles for its largely Gringo audience from north of the border.)
 It's not a very well-known film, even by PBS standards; but its quality is a lot higher than you might expect after hearing this.
 Because the revolution that it depicts began in the year 1910, there exists actual footage from the time of its chosen subject - silent footage, it is true, but footage just the same.
 This allows them to make a pretty decent documentary about their subject, without a large budget for re-enactments.
 The silent footage from the time allows their film's visuals a power that even the best re-enactments would have difficulty achieving.
 This is probably what allowed them to make the film in the first place, because it could thus be shot on the cheap.
-This must have reduced the necessary funding for the project, thus making their chances of getting that funding that much greater.
+This must have made it so that less funding was needed for the project, thus making it more likely for them to get the funding in the first place.

 Woodrow Wilson, president of the United States for much of this period